Murder of Surjit Athwal: Legal proceedings

-Bachan Kaur Athwal and Sukhdave Athwal stood trial at the Old Bailey in spring 2007; the trial, led by Michael Worsley QC and DI Gill Barratt lasted for three months.
+Bachan Kaur Athwal and Sukhdev Athwal stood trial at the Old Bailey in spring 2007; the trial, led by Michael Worsley QC and DI Gill Barratt lasted for three months.
 Sarbjit spent three-and-a-half days giving evidence and being cross-examined; she was the first person to testify against her own family members in an open court, in a British honour killing trial.

-Both Bachan Kaur and Sukhda Athwal were found guilty of murder; Bachan Kaur was given a life sentence with a minimum term of 20 years; Karen McVeigh of The Guardian stated that Bachan was "one of the oldest women in criminal history to be jailed for life"; she was aged 70 at the time of sentencing.
-Sukhdave received a life sentence with a minimum term of 27 years.
+Both Bachan Kaur Athwal and Sukhdev Athwal were found guilty of murder; Bachan Kaur was given a life sentence with a minimum term of 20 years; Karen McVeigh of The Guardian stated that Bachan was "one of the oldest women in criminal history to be jailed for life"; she was aged 70 at the time of sentencing.
+Sukhdev received a life sentence with a minimum term of 27 years.

 In March 2009, Bachan Kaur appealed against both her conviction and sentence.
 Her appeal against conviction was dismissed, but her minimum tariff was reduced to 15 years.
 It was deemed that the original sentence was "manifestly excessive" due to her advanced age and the "grave cultural difficulties (Bachan) will encounter" in jail.

-Sukdave appealed against his sentence but not his conviction; the minimum tariff was duly reduced to 20 years.
+Sukhdev appealed against his sentence but not his conviction; the minimum tariff was duly reduced to 20 years.

 Aftermath

 Surjit's children were taken into the care of Social Services when their father was arrested.

-In January 2008, a confiscation order was issued to recoup proceeds obtained by Bachan Kaur and Sukhdave Athwal when they fraudulently transferred ownership of Surjit's previous home to themselves.
-Sukdave had forged Surjit's signature on the documentation in 2004 and the house was sold in 2007, the money was deposited into Bachan Kaur's account and then quickly transferred out into the bank accounts of various family members.
+In January 2008, a confiscation order was issued to recoup proceeds obtained by Bachan Kaur and Sukhdev Athwal when they fraudulently transferred ownership of Surjit's previous home to themselves.
+Sukhdev had forged Surjit's signature on the documentation in 2004 and the house was sold in 2007, the money was deposited into Bachan Kaur's account and then quickly transferred out into the bank accounts of various family members.
 After being forced to return what would've been Surjit's portion of the proceeds, it was awarded to her two children via a compensation order.

 Surjit's brother, Jagdeesh, who campaigned relentlessly for action after his sister's disappearance, continued to pursue his quest to have those directly responsible for Surjit's murder prosecuted; in 2013, he wrote to British Prime Minister, David Cameron, asking that he "press the Indian Prime Minister" to have the Central Bureau of Investigation (CBI) of India reinvestigate the case.
 In response, the Foreign and Commonwealth Office stated: "We cannot interfere in another country's legal procedures, just as they cannot interfere in ours".
 Surjit's killers remain free.